Interlude (1968 film): Reception

-Penelope Houston wrote inThe Monthly Film Bulletin wrote: "The attempt, clearly, was to play within romantic conventions, which Billington obviously enjoys (the film is set in a light, leafy, summery, non-swinging London), and at the same time to take the characters out of cliché and into an area of real choices and non-confected attitudes. ...
+Penelope Houston wrote in The Monthly Film Bulletin wrote: "The attempt, clearly, was to play within romantic conventions, which Billington obviously enjoys (the film is set in a light, leafy, summery, non-swinging London), and at the same time to take the characters out of cliché and into an area of real choices and non-confected attitudes. ...
 Oskar Werner gives one of his effective, slightly abstracted performances, while Barbara Ferris pushes rather hard at gay or hurt girlishness.
 The girl reporter role becomes less plausible as the film continues – and in terms of what one feels Interlude is trying to do, if not those of conventional romance, a sense of consistent accuracy about people's jobs and habits is important.
 Still, the film is always attractive and dexterous (characters read the right books, eat in recognisable and right restaurants): a notably unflurried transition to the larger screen."

 Variety wrote: "All the excitement and ecstacy [sic], as well as the bittersweet, foredoomed disenchantment of extra-marital romance are contained in the original screenplay.
 Strong writing, superior acting and firstrate direction make this a powerful, personal drama."

 Time Out said, "Billington mercifully avoids the excesses of 'Swinging London', and his observant delineation of the discrepancy between the characters' would-be sophistication and their actual stock responses is, on the whole, well supported by the performances."

 TV Guide wrote the film does not capture the level of films like Intermezzo and Brief Encounter, but praised the chemistry between Werner and Ferris.

 Renata Adler of The New York Times criticized Interlude, saying its narrative could not support the film.
 However, she added, "There are two remarkable supporting performances: one, by Donald Sutherland, as a lisping, bumbling, thoroughly decent family friend; the other by the late Virginia Maskell, as the beautiful, intelligent wife in pain."